hman523/monet/README.md

 Output: `x is 9`

 ## Lists
-Lists are recursive containers that will be able to hold any datatype, including other lists.
+Lists are recursive containers that are able to hold any datatype, including other lists.
-These lists are used for iteration and will be closely associated with the map and reduce functions.
+These lists are used for iteration.
 A list is said to be null if it is empty.
 A list can contain a mix of any datatype.
+A list can be declared by using the `list` keyword.
+To get the first element, use the `head` function.
+To get the rest of the list, use the `tail` function.